When most people go jet ski shopping, the first questions they ask are:

 By the 1980s, they bumped it up to 55 horsepower.

-Fast-forward to today, and we see jet skis with up to 325 horsepower, as if manufacturers are competing in a never-ending arms race.
+For today, and we see jet skis chart up to 325 horsepower, as if manufacturers are competing in a never-ending arms race.
 It’s more or a less a “pissing contest” if you ask me.
 An engine with 150 horsepower or there about is more than fine.

 The Bottom Line